All God's Children Need Traveling Shoes: Genre

 Angelou recognizes that there are fictional aspects to all her books, although there is less fictionalization in Traveling Shoes than in her previous autobiographies.
-Her approach parallels the conventions of many African-American autobiographies written during the abolitionist period in the US, when truth was often censored for purposes of self-protection.
+Her approach parallels the conventions of many African-American autobiographies written during the abolitionist period in the U.S., when truth was often censored for purposes of self-protection.
 Hagen places Angelou in the long tradition of African-American autobiography, but insists that Angelou has created a unique interpretation of the autobiographical form.
 Journalist George Plimpton asked her in a 1998 interview if she changed the truth to improve her story; she stated, "Sometimes I make a diameter from a composite of three or four people, because the essence in only one person is not sufficiently strong to be written about".
 Although Angelou has never admitted to changing the facts in her stories, she fictionalizes them to make an impact and to enhance her readers' interest.
-Angelou's long-time editor, Robert Loomis stated that she could have rewritten any of her books by changing the order of her facts to make a different impact on the reader.
+Angelou's long-time editor, Robert Loomis, stated that she could have rewritten any of her books by changing the order of her facts to make a different impact on the reader.

+Like the slave narrative, which focus on the writers' search for freedom from bondage, modern African-American autobiographers such as Angelou seek to develop "an authentic self" and the freedom to find it in their community.
+McPherson states, "The journey to a distant goal, the return home, and the quest which involves the voyage out, achievement, and return are typical patterns in Black autobiography".
+Gagiano calls Traveling Shoes "no simple 'travelling' account" and states that it establishes Angelou as "an existential discoverer".
+Gagiano recognizes that the book is an autobiography, but "of a very particular kind".
+Like the other three memoirs Gagiano discusses, Traveling Shoes can be categorized as what she calls "roots tourism", but that it is more rare and introspective because it contains "unusually strong and articulate historical accounts and sociopolitical analysis".
+Scholar Gregory D. Smithers places Traveling Shoes into the genre of African diasporic travel writing in the Atlantic world.
+He also states that the book highlights "the autobiographical tradition in black diaspora travel literature and the ambiguous image of Africa among diaspora blacks since the 1980s".
+Smithers also calls Angelou's autobiographical narratives "historically, quite extraordinary" because Black women of the diaspora did not tend to travel to Africa like she did in the early 1960s.
+Smithers places Angelou's work "among a small but incredibly gifted group of African American women travel writers", beginning with African Journey (1945), by Elsanda Goode Robeson.